 Ashley came to the Carolina Equine Hospital team in November, 2015 after working in retail and delivering mail for the United States Postal Service.
 She has lived in North Carolina her entire life.
-Ashley lived in Graham as a child until her family moved to a house in Elon that would allow her to have a pony and riding lessons nearby.
-Twenty years later she still has her pony, Alfie and his best friend Charlie who is a BLM mustang.
-They have all grown up together and are enjoying their mid twenties.
 Ashley earned a Bachelor’s Degree in Art and Design in 2013, with a focus in Fine Arts at Lee’s-McRae College in Banner Elk.
-She has since left the mountains and moved back to Elon to be with her family, equines and Australian Shepard, Denver.
-When she is not working, Ashley enjoys painting, photography, scary movies,being outdoors, and spending time with her boyfriend.
+She currently resides in Gibsonville, appropriately living in an apartment built above a barn.
+When she is not at CEH, Ashley enjoys Zumba classes, creating digital art, reading Tana French books, and spending time with her kitten, Posie.